top of page

 Carpal tunnel and post-surgical rehabilitation

-If it involves your shoulder, arm, wrist or hand — we can help.
+If it involves your shoulder, arm, wrist or hand — she can help.

-Can you help after shoulder or hand surgery?
+Can Minal help after shoulder or hand surgery?

 Absolutely.
-We work closely with orthopaedic and hand surgeons to guide your recovery following procedures such as rotator cuff repair, shoulder stabilisation, trapeziectomy or carpal tunnel release.
+Minal works closely with orthopaedic and hand surgeons to guide your recovery following procedures such as rotator cuff repair, shoulder stabilisation, trapeziectomy or carpal tunnel release.

 Your rehab plan will progress safely from early protection to full functional return.

-Yes — our experienced Hand Therapist provides assessment and rehabilitation for all wrist and hand injuries, arthritis, tendon repairs and post-operative recovery.
+Yes — Minal is an experienced Hand Therapist provides assessment and rehabilitation for all wrist and hand injuries, arthritis, tendon repairs and post-operative recovery.

 Manual therapy and joint mobilisation